meows/racket/docs/recursion.md

 120
 ```

+### Observations

-Notice in the above example how many steps it takes to get to the answer,
+Notice in the above example how many "steps" it takes to get to the answer.
-because that's one major way that computer scientists and engineers count the
+This is one major way that computer scientists and engineers count the
 computational "cost" of any strategy, program, or function you use to solve a
-problem.

-Even though I only showed you `(factorial 5)`, you can imagine that if you tried
-`(factorial 100)` or any other large number, it will always still have the same
-pyramid-looking shape.
+problem -- by reducing or simplifying the problem down to a matter of counting
+steps.

+Also, how many steps would we add if we evaluated `(factorial 6)` instead?
+How about `(factorial 7)`?

 > DrRacket has a tool to let you walk through each step of the evaluation of an
 > expression.
 The tool is located under a button called `debug`, and when you